Arkorri/MNIST_ML_Honors/README.md

 \
 **2. It will then ask if you want to use custom data, or provided MNIST data**\
 -It is highly recommended to use the provided data\
--If you want to use custom data, when the prompts you for the path you must input the full path starting from the directory in which the .exe is called\
+-If you want to use custom data, when prompted for the file path you must input the full path starting from the directory in which the .exe is called\
 -Custom file(s) must also have the extension idx3-ubyte (for image files) or idx1-ubyte (for label files)\
 \
 **2. Input the desired K value when prompted**\